alxlive/cloudy/readme.markdown

 3. Click "Load unpacked extension..."
 4. Choose the `chrome` directory in this repo.
 5. Enable the newly added extension.
 6. Head over to your Gmail account, click "Compose" and you should see a small cloud icon next to the "Attach a file" link.
-Click it and you'll be presented with a Filepicker.io window to select files from the cloud.
+Click the link and you'll be presented with a Filepicker.io window to select files from the cloud.

 Extension Architecture